 “She was minding her own business and sitting in a car and someone decided to pour fluid on her face and light her on fire,” Johnson told the Cap Times.
 “That’s a hate crime.
 They targeted her for the color of her skin.”

-When she was in 10th grade, Bernstein wrote an essay that is still available on Aldo Leopold.org.
+When she was in 10th grade, Bernstein wrote an essay that was still available on The Aldo Leopold Foundation website at the time of writing but has since been removed.
 “My dad has shown me that it is important to take care of our land.
 My dad is not the president, a celebrity, or in the NFL, but I believe he is just as important.
 This shows that anyone can be and should be involved in taking care of our land.
 Without our land, we would have nothing.
 Everything we have has come from materials our land has provided for us.
 Anyone can take care of the land, no matter who you are.
-I hope people like my dad will inspire others to include the land in their community,” it says in part.
+I hope people like my dad will inspire others to include the land in their community,” it said in part.

 That essay says she was home-schooled, lived in the Madison area her entire life, liked to travel, and worked at a veterinarian clinic.
 “In addition to volunteering at Aldo Leopold Nature Center, Althea works at a veterinary clinic, tends her own growing family of pets, and sings and dances,” it explains.
 A website she made in the past shows her with family, friends, and enjoying the outdoors.